jasuperior/smpl/README.md

 ### The Compiler
 Knowing about the compiler isn't necessary, but it helps you understand whats going on when you are building your patterns.
 Each pattern is essentially a special tokenized version of regular expression.
 They can have a name, a priority, and a transform (more about each below) .

 Each round of the compile loop, checks each pattern to see if there is a match in the document. the match whose position is closest to the cursor will advance the cursor to its position, then will fire the appropriate transform context.
-The context is given a result object which contains the matched string, and properties mapping to those found in the [pattern temple](#pattern-template).
+The context is given a result object which contains the matched string, and properties mapping to those found in the [pattern template](#pattern-template).

 Patterns must return a string or string-like object.
 Patterns which do not return a result (false, null, or undefined), will be excluded from all the following cycles, until a match is found for another pattern-- then the excluded pattern will be returned to the compile loop.